Coping with exam stress

-- The need to get high grades to get on track for the career you really want
+- The need to get high grades so that you can stay on track for your dream job.

-These fears and concerns are completely natural – your mates are probably feeling exactly the same, whether they let on or not.
-If these anxieties start to overwhelm you, don’t worry – there are things you can do to help yourself.
+These fears and concerns are completely natural.
+Honestly, your mates are probably feeling exactly the same, even if they never really talk about it.
+Problem is, sometimes those feelings seem to be too big for you to handle.
+But we promise, there are things you can do to help.

 What is stress?

 Stress is the reaction people have to excessive demands or pressures.
-Its very common to feel stressed around exam time.
+That’s why it’s very common to feel stressed around exam season.
 You might feel there’s a huge amount of pressure to do well, or anxious you can’t fit all the revision in.
-The build up to results day can also leave you feeling overwhelmed and run down.
+The build-up to results day can also leave you feeling overwhelmed and run down.
+In either of these situations, it’s worth reading our guide to understanding and coping with stress for some pointers on how to handle it.

 - Difficulty getting to sleep or difficulty waking up in the morning